topeee/Capstone-OSSM/README.md

 ## Project Overview

-**OSSM (Online Smart Services Management)** is an integrated platform designed to streamline the management processes for the Municipality of San Mateo, Rizal.
+**OSSM (One-Stope San Mateo)** is an integrated platform designed to streamline the management processes for the Municipality of San Mateo, Rizal.
 This system aims to enhance the efficiency of public service delivery through digitalization, providing a user-friendly experience for both government officials and residents.
 The system facilitates the automation of municipal services, enabling easy access to government services, document processing, and community engagement.

 ### Quote